<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • What is the going rate for rent?

 Often, a real estate professional can run a comparative market analysis to give a homeowner the full scoop on the local housing market.
-If you prefer to do the research on your own, navigate the online search engine of listings on MilitaryByOwner.com.
+If you prefer to research on your own, navigate the online search engine of listings on MilitaryByOwner.com.
 By selecting different parameters under the Advanced Search filter, you can find similar properties either for sale or for rent.

 3) Personal preference.